uber/AutoDispose/README.md

 `Flowable`, `Observable`, `Maybe`, `Single`, and `Completable` are all supported.
 Implementation is solely based on their `Observer` types, so conceivably any type that uses those for subscription should work.

-There is a separate Android artifact with extra APIs for Android components.
+There is a separate Android artifact with extra APIs for Android components, such as support for `View` lifecycle binding.

 ### Motivations